 April 28, 2019

-I can imagine I’m not the only man in general with the desire to travel to Antarctica, because I’d love to simply walk off the face of the earth for the flat earth believers to simply have their say on that matter proven.
-And this has nothing to do with that, but rather for my uneducated curiosity about the place down there.
+I can imagine I’m not the only man in general with the desire to travel to Antarctica, because I’d love to simply walk off the face of the earth for the flat earthers to simply have their say on that matter.
+And this has nothing to do with them, but rather my uneducated curiosity about all that ice down there.
 How the f*ck does a regular person like me get down there anyway?
 I’ll Google it later.

 Maybe a cruise?

 I’m only curious because I used to read about the continent in the ‘A’ book of my dad’s old World Book Encyclopedia collection.
 I read about airplanes, aerospace, aero-everything, and then there was Antarctica.

-This was before wi-fi, and even before cell phones.
+This was before wi-fi and cell phones.
 Matter of fact, this was before Windows 95.
-Maybe the MS-DOS era.
+Maybe even the MS-DOS era.
 My father’s encyclopedia collection and my pets were all I had for leisure.
-I played Batman a lot.
+I played Batman a lot, too.